datacamp/authoring/docs/premium-courses/premium-course-process.md

 We want you to focus on the core content and not get too bogged down in the details associated with the structure of the chapter files or making things interactive.
-At this stage, just fill in the following elements for each exercise type, ideally using the [course editor](http://www.datacamp.com/teach) to ease development:
+For example, just fill in the following elements for each of these three core exercise types, ideally using the [course editor](http://www.datacamp.com/teach) to ease development:

 -   `VideoExercise`